book a call

 #5 Encourage conversation

-If your posts don’t offer something new, provocative or interesting, you won’t stand out.
+If your posts don’t offer something new, provocative or emotion-inducing, you won’t stand out.
 Try to be as conversational as possible by asking questions and encouraging people to respond in the comments.
 They don’t have to be soul-spilling questions but just intriguing enough for others to share their own opinions or experiences.
+And always – I mean, always – reply to those who comment on your posts.
+This is how you build real connections and ensure that your network remains engaged, coming back to read your future posts.

 LinkedIn is just one medium to convey what matters most: your authentic voice that can resonate, impact and inspire others.

 Have more questions about creating content for LinkedIn?
-Reach out to our team to chat about how to leverage LinkedIn for your personal brand!
+Reach out to our team and schedule a call with us here about how to leverage LinkedIn for your personal brand!

 Chase Fitzgerald is a Toronto-born, Halifax-based Content Writer at Brand of a Leader.